The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Techniques used in the proof

-In both cases of $F_4$ and $E_6$, none of the semisimple subalgebras apart from $\mathfrak g_2$ have compatible composition factors (see the tables in, for example \cite{thomas2016}).
-Thus $\mathfrak h$ is a maximal $\mathfrak g_2$, and since $H$ stabilizes it, $H$ lies in a $G_2$ maximal subgroup.
-Both $H$ and $G_2$ stabilize a unique $14$-space of $L(\mbG)$, and thus $H$ is strongly imprimitive by Proposition \ref{prop:intorbit}. \end{pf}
+In both cases of $F_4$ and $E_6$, none of the maximal semisimple subalgebras apart from $\mathfrak g_2$ has compatible composition factors (see the tables in for example \cite{thomas2016}).
+Thus $\mathfrak h$ can only be contained in a maximal $\mathfrak g_2$ (and hence is equal to it) and since $H$ stabilizes it, $H$ lies in a $G_2$ maximal subgroup.
+Both $H$ and $G_2$ stabilize a unique $14$-space of $L(\mbG)$, and thus $H$ is strongly imprimitive by Proposition \ref{prop:intorbit}. \end{proof}

+The next proposition is used to easily prove existence and/or uniqueness for certain subgroups of exceptional algebraic groups that act irreducibly on the Lie algebra.